 - gettext (gettext on Windows)

-If you want to test the memcached cache backend, you’ll also need to define a CACHES setting that points at your memcached instance.
+If you want to test the memcached or Redis cache backends, you’ll also need to

 Each of these dependencies is optional.
 If you’re missing any of them, the associated tests will be skipped.

 To run some of the autoreload tests, you’ll need to install the Watchman service.

 Contributors are encouraged to run coverage on the test suite to identify areas that need additional tests.
 The coverage tool installation and use is described in testing code coverage.